nuowaliu/gitpitch/prog/http/README.md

 -  Underlies many aspects of the web
--  Based around sockets (usually port 80 for web pages)
+-  Based around sockets (usually port 80 for web pages i.e. http)     （making connection from one machine to another, two-way communication, need to specify IP address and port code)    **Note**: Internet is connections between a bunch of computers with networking staff and WEB is an application that runs on the Internet.
 -  Fairly stable:
     - HTTP 0.9 (1991)
     - HTTP 1.0 (1996)